Sexuality in Women: Does Sexual Desire Decrease With Age?

 Aging Woman

 That said, in other women, desire increases.
-Simply because testosterone can be more active, hence some hair growing on the chin, a bad side of this advantage!
+Simply because testosterone can be more active, hence some hair grows on the chin, a bad side of this advantage!

 Sexual desire depends a lot on the state of health

-Around the age of 50 years, most women are subjected to the fear of aging.
+Around the age of 50, most women are subjected to the fear of aging.
 It tickles some women and leads them to consider their bodies as no longer quite desirable.
-This fear sometimes translates into a loss of desire and a sublimation of the libido, then experienced in a symbolic way in the development of social relationships – activities of all kinds, engagement in associations, or development of creativity.
+This fear sometimes translates into a loss of desire and a sublimation of the libido, then experienced symbolically in the development of social relationships – activities of all kinds, engagement in associations, or development of creativity.
 This form of renunciation of sexuality can take place in the long term.

-Sexual desire decreases in case of psychic problems
+Sexual desire decreases in cases of psychic problems

 A person suffering from anxiety, depression, fatigue, or pain may notice a drop in their sexual desire.
 Because our brain is the seat of emotional competition, the strongest emotion wins out: anxiety, sadness, fatigue, or intense pain prevents the desire and sexual arousal from waking up.

-A 73-year-old woman said to me, “I know I’m not 20 years old, but when I apply scented and satiny milk on my skin, I can make love feeling desirable.
-My skin is soft and smells good, even if it is not firm like that of a young girl”
+A 73-year-old woman said to me, “I know I’m not 20 years old, but when I apply scented and satiny milk on my skin, I can make love feel desirable.
+My skin is soft and smells good, even if it is not firm like that of a young girl.”

 Pain during penetration